 Carl has been involved in web development since 1996 serving various startups, small businesses and associations.
 He founded CS3 Solutions in 2001.
 His love for the Church and fascination with web development came together in 2010 when the seed for Catholic Web Services was planted.
 He received his B.A. from the University of Virginia, an M.B.A from James Madison University, and is currently working on a Masters in Theology from Franciscan University of Steubenville.
 Carl is a professed Secular Franciscan.

 John has been involved in web design for non-proﬁt organizations for many years and also writes his own Catholic Blog called Call To Holiness.
 John has a B.S. in Journalism from Radford University, M.S.W. in Social Work from Virginia Commonwealth University, and a Certiﬁcate in Web Design from Piedmont Virginia Community College.
-John is currently an candidate to the Secular Franciscan Order, and is the webmaster for his parish website at Church of the Incarnation in Charlottesville, Virginia.
+John is a professed member to the Secular Franciscan Order, and is the webmaster for his parish website at Church of the Incarnation in Charlottesville, Virginia.
 John has attended the Catholic New Media Conferences in 2011, 2012, & 2013, and been able to help bring many new ideas and technologies from the vast network of Catholic New Media producers.
 John wants to share his knowledge to help Catholic organizations have a better presence in the digital age.
 John is also available to give presentations about Catholic New Media and Internet Safety to parishes and organizations.
 John shares the best Catholic social media in his Sweet Tweets every Friday with his friend Lisa Hendey (http://catholicmom.com/) at her Patheos Blog A Good Measure

 Please e-mail us with any questions at: email@example.com